Pick up these items for your next trip, and every single one thereafter.

 Beam Melatonin

 While there is emerging science that relying on melatonin for a prolonged basis isn’t the best for your brain, when it comes to getting acclimated to a new time zone, it can be real help.
-I always stick below 5 mg to get myself adjusted, and personally like the Trader Joe’s option which clocks in at 3 mg.
-If you’re looking to splurge, Beam makes an appropriately named Dream powder that has the most delicious, cozy combo of CBD and melatonin in a holiday salted caramel flavor that sends me off to nod in no time.
+I always stick to below 5 mg to get myself adjusted, and personally like the Trader Joe’s option which clocks in at 3 mg.
+If you’re looking to splurge, Beam makes an appropriately named Dream powder that has the most delicious, cozy combo of CBD and melatonin in a salted caramel flavor that sends me off to nod in no time.

 Beam Dream, $68